 With respect to the writing of papers, the execution of research, and all other university activities, graduate students are expected to adhere to the same ethical standards as are required of members of the faculty.
 Moreover, students are reminded that the papers they submit to meet program requirement should be the product of their own effort, and should not be written, or substantially revised, by someone else.

+Self-plagiarism: Whereas plagiarism is typically the misrepresentation of another person’s work as your own, self-plagiarism is the misrepresentation of the time and purpose for which work was written.
+In other words, it’s more an issue of when, instead of from whom, the work originated.
 Note that submitting for credit in any course or program of study, without the knowledge and written approval of the instructor to whom it is submitted, any academic work for which credit previously has been obtained or is being sought in another course or program of study in the University or elsewhere, is considered to be plagiarism.

 In writing scholarly papers, the need to avoid plagiarism must be kept firmly in mind.
 Failure to do so may result in the student being asked to withdraw from the graduate program.